OUTPATIENT US Clinical experience

 University of Texas Medical Branch (Clinical Professor)

-He is actively involved in the education of residents from Baylor, UT Houston, UTMB, and MD Anderson Cancer Center.
+Through the years, he has been actively involved in the education of residents from Baylor, UT Houston, UTMB, and MD Anderson Cancer Center.

 This physician is very much involved in research.
 So, for the motivated IMG, there will be opportunities to publish case reports or articles.
 He has over 180 publications on record at PubMed.